The Return of the Good Jobs – Towards a New Setback?

 Lessons from History and Today – Should We All Work Less?

-TILL VAN TREECK (UNIVERSITY OF DUISBURG-ESSEN)- Working Hours in the Age of Abundance
+TILL VAN TREECKV (UNIVERSITY OF DUISBURG-ESSEN)- Working Hours in the Age of Abundance

 JOAN SANCHIS (UNIVERSITY OF VALENCIA) – Four Days a Week – the Spanish Experiment